 I have a number of questions and concerns about the application process, the MBA program, career opportunities, etc. Who can I just talk to about this?

-Please feel free to email Annie Dolan, Assistant Director of Masters Admissions, and she will be happy to schedule a time to talk over the phone.
+Please feel free to email Annie Dolan, Associate Director of Masters Admissions, and she will be happy to schedule a time to talk over the phone.
 She can also help connect you with current students or recent alumni in the military community.

 Do I have to take the GMAT?
 When should I take the GMAT?
 Where can I take the GMAT?
 Is there a minimum score?
 What is the average score?